 Figure 3.(a): Examples of PM small inexpensive monitors and sensors, as reported by reference [69]. (b): Exploded CAD drawing of the three-wafer stacked MEMS PM sensor.
 The inset shows a CAD drawing of the assembled sensor, according to the reference [70]. (c): Layer-by-layer fabrication of the potentiometric tattoo sensor, as reported by Wang et al.; [74] in literature.
 This potentiometric sensor tattoo could be suitable for the detection of deposited ammonium salt (on the indoor Cultural Heritage surfaces and Art Work objectives), delivered by the Particulate Matters (PMs), come from the troposphere.

 In addition, it is very useful to underline that the same tattoo sensor prototypes could be also assembled as a long-term reserve of restoration/consolidation chemical agents, properly release on art work surfaces, only when pH, (where represents the ionic strength of the enevironment) modifications, significantly occur on the damaged historical surfaces (Scheme 2).
 These latter prototypes represent new tattoo based actuators, suitable for in situ controlled restoration, cleaning, consolidation and conservation of damaged and deteriorated CHs, activated when the chemical-physical and biochemical fetaures of the aged historical surfaces consistently changes (stimulating the controlled release of the restoration agents,spontaneously).
-The great opportunity to combine smart tattoo devices and highly performance tattoo actuators offers a smart solution for in situ monitoring of the conservation status of the unmovable and untangible art work objectives, and, at the sme time, provide a great advantage to in loco restore art work surfaces.
+The great opportunity to combine smart tattoo devices and highly performance tattoo actuators offers a smart solution for in situ monitoring of the conservation status of the unmovable and untangible art work objectives, and, at the same time, provide a great advantage to in loco restore art work surfaces.
 The final and complete integration of tatto devices, in a multi-parameter sensors array, contribute to develop a new proof of concept for the mobile laboratory, eligible to carry out both strategies on CH samples, as: in loco diagnosis and in situ restoration.
 Finally, to conclude the first section of this manuscript, a comparative study concerning the analytical parameters and performances exhibited by all the sensor/actuator prototypes are summarized on Table 1.
 This summary is important in order to select the best practice to carry out an exhausistive diagnosis of the damages and a complete air quality control of the indoors or outdoors areas dedicated to the preservation of CHs.
 This right monitoring of the conservation status of CHs, represents the main point to induce restorers and conservator scientists to choice the best strategies for restoration, consolidation, conservation and prevention of the art work objectives (for longer time).